 One of the rewarding things about being on Nominations Committee is the sense of holding the meeting and all its jobs in the Light, and celebrating and upholding the sometimes unexpected gifts that Friends demonstrate in their service to the meeting.

-See Committee Lists May 2017 for the names of current post holders and Role Descriptions May 2017 for descriptions of the roles and responsibilities.
+See for the names of current post holders see Committee Lists -December 2017 and Role Descriptions – September 2017.pdf for descriptions of the roles and responsibilities.
 This questionnaire allows you to let our nominations committee how you might like to contribute to the well being of our Meeting community.